FREE Editable Name Mats

-Teaching using student’s names is one of the most POWERFUL ways to teach letters and sounds to preschool, pre-k, and kindergarten kiddos.
+Teaching using student names is one of the most POWERFUL ways to teach letters and sounds to Preschool, Pre-k, and Kindergarten kiddos.

-I teach a multi age classroom with 3, 4, and 5 year olds.
-In the fall we focus on uppercase letters so we use name cards with their names in uppercase.
-Then in January, I transition my pre-k friends to lowercase by using names cards with their names in lowercase letters.
-I make an uppercase and a lower colored name mat and blackline mat for every kiddo during back to school.
+I teach a multi-age classroom with 3, 4, and 5 year olds.
+In the fall, we focus on uppercase letters, so we use name cards with their names in uppercase.
+Then, in January, I transition my Pre-k friends to lowercase by using name cards with their names in lowercase letters.
+I make an uppercase and a lower colored name mat and a black line mat for every kiddo during back to school.

-Edit, print, and laminate.
-Build the names with various manipulatives & materials.
+Edit, print, and laminate mats, then have students build their names with various manipulatives & materials!

-- with mini erasers (if you are like me you have a ton) I found this set at Party City.
+- mini erasers (if you are like me, you have a ton) I found the set below at Party City

 Make name art!

-Edit and print.
-Trace and make names with various writing and art materials.
+Edit and print mats, then have students trace and make names with various writing and art materials!

-- Name dot it with dot markers or bingo markers
+- Dot name with dot markers or bingo markers

-The activities you can do with name cards are endless!
-Name mat activities are great for arrival activities, table time, in centers, for small group, or around the classroom.
+The activities you can do with Name cards are endless.
+Name mat activities are great for arrival time, table time, in centers, small group, or around the classroom!

 LOVE these name cards?
 Pin this image!